How much do you push? 5 secrets for a big chest

 Push more, push more securely and build steel pectorals as powerful as they are big.

 The push with a dumbbell is the basis for the chest training.
-A good press requires technique, variety, innovation
+A good press requires technique, variety, innovation and nuances, all of which are included in the tips below.
+Use them to get a bigger chest.

 1 - For size, cable wobble knocks dumbbells

 It is important to keep in mind the direction of the muscle fibers that make up the chest.
 I do not go vertically - they have a more horizontal direction.
-So there is a need for resistance
+So there is a need for resistance to the direction of muscle fibers.

 The use of dumbbells makes this but incomplete; is approaching the chest for only half the range.
 In the upper half, the angle of the force is downward due to gravity, and the chest muscles have little involvement in keeping the weight in the air.